markoblagus611/Jira-Update-Remaining-Days-CF/README.md

-# Jira Calculate Custom Field Value
+# Jira Calculate Remaining Days Custom Field Value

 This script is designed to work as a scheduled job in Jira, automating the updating of a custom field called 'Ostalo dana' every day.